elanworld/remote-action/README.md

-# remote service JavaScript action
+# remote debug or service action

-this action is used to create a debug session in action,you can set the target what is ssh server or http server.
+this action is used to create a debug session in action,you can set the target what is ssh server or http server. support macos,linux
+`todo support windows`

 ## Inputs